Princess Ubol Ratana of Thailand

 Embed from Getty Images

-Ubolratana and her husband divorced in 1998, and in 2001 she returned to live in Thailand.
-In 2004, her son Bhumi, who had autism, was killed in the tsunami which ravaged Thailand.
+In 2004, her son Bhumi, who had autism, was killed in the tsunami that ravaged Thailand.
 She subsequently established the Khun Poom Foundation in his memory.
 The foundation helps children with autism and other learning disabilities.

 Embed from Getty Images

-King Maha Vajiralongkorn’s son Prince Dipangkorn Rasmijoti, daughter Princess Sirivannavari Nariratana, daughter Princess Bajrakitiyabha Manidol, sister Princess Ubolratana, sister Princess Maha Chakri Sirindhorn and Queen Suthida attend his enthronement in 2019
+King Maha Vajiralongkorn’s son Prince Dipangkorn Rasmijoti, his daughter Princess Sirivannavari Nariratana, his daughter Princess Bajrakitiyabha Manidol, his sister Princess Ubolratana, his sister Princess Maha Chakri Sirindhorn, and Queen Suthida, attend his enthronement in 2019

 This article is the intellectual property of Unofficial Royalty and is NOT TO BE COPIED, EDITED, OR POSTED IN ANY FORM ON ANOTHER WEBSITE under any circumstances.
 It is permissible to use a link that directs to Unofficial Royalty.